 - Identify unmet needs and challenges faced by individuals with mental health, substance use, and other complex care needs.

-- Foster active participation, connection, and collaboration among diverse stakeholders across sectors, disciplines, regions, and perspectives.
+- Foster active participation, connection, and collaboration among diverse partners across sectors, disciplines, regions, and perspectives.

 - Facilitate knowledge translation and exchange through sharing experience, expertise, and insights to problem solve and generate innovative solutions that make a difference.

 - Support implementation of evidence-informed policies and practices that improve access, navigation, and quality of services and supports to better meet people's needs and preferences.

 - Promote evaluation, continuous learning and improvement to enhance service planning and the delivery of services and supports.

-- Person-centred: Activities are informed by both the expertise of people with lived and living experience, and aligned with provincial priorities.
+- Person-centred: Activities are informed by both the expertise of people with lived and living expertise, and aligned with provincial priorities.